 *”A mandala, which means circle in Sanskrit, is a symbolic design used in some spiritual traditions to represent the universe or provide a focus for meditation.
 The eight-pointed Windsor Street mandalas represent the cyclical nature of life and death as well as the days and seasons.
 Marking the seasons by making mandalas connects us to people across time – our farming ancestors whose lives followed a seasonal pattern – and space – the followers of the Eastern traditions where mandalas originated.The making of a mandala – whether by sewing or drawing shapes or by placing objects – is a calming, meditative activity in itself.

 During this process I may not worry too much about how the final thing will look; I just enjoy losing myself in the making.
 It helps to empty my mind of the background chatter, focusing on the repetitive actions of sewing or drawing.
 In this way I create space in my head and in my day; space where thoughts and feelings can quietly arise.
 I have never made a mandala I consider to be perfect – there is always something spurring me on to make the next one and the variations are endless.

 One of my favourite memories of this year is the group dismantling of the autumn seed mandala.
 As each seed was placed back in its pot, ready for planting, the mandala gradually disappeared.
 Its fleeting beauty a reminder not to get too attached to the things around us.”

 Tabitha embroidered the years final mandala in the Front Room of Squash on the winter solstice, 21st December, between dawn and dusk, considering the growth and decay of the season.
-An 8 hour playlist of winter sounds compiled by Clare Owens that accompanied the sewing can be heard here.
+An 8 hour playlist of winter sounds that accompanied the sewing, compiled by co-director Clare Owens, with suggestions from Roger Hill and the Squash team, can be heard here.